gojko/cloudfront-ab-testing/article.md

 > _Usage growth at Narakeet during 2022, with the key time point after we changed messaging on the homepage as a result of the A/B test_

 ## Running A/B tests with Amazon CloudFront

-At the most basic level, an A/B test is a way to prove (or disprove) a hypothesis with a fork in the road for users.
-Some users see one variant of a button, a message or a whole page, and some users see another.
-After that, the system tracks user activity and collects information on whether the groups behaved differently.

 An A/B test reduces business risk by temporarily increasing technical complexity, which means it can also introduce technical risks.
 There are a few important risks that need to be managed with such tests, especially related to Web pages: